Violence against women: Survival sex

-Women who are sex workers may be so for several reasons.
-Some were victims of sexual and domestic abuse.
-Many women have said they were raped as working girls.
+Some women engage in sex work out of necessity to meet basic needs, such as shelter and food.
+This is particularly prevalent among women experiencing homelessness.
+Many women have said they were raped when engaging in sex work.
 They may be apprehensive about coming forward and reporting their attacks.
 When reported, many women have said that the stigma was too great, and that the police told them they deserved it and were reluctant to follow police policy.
 Decriminalizing sex work is argued to help sex workers in this aspect.

 In some countries, it is common for older men to engage in "compensated dating" with underage girls.
 Such relationships are called enjo kōsai in Japan and are also common in Asian countries such as Taiwan, South Korea, and Hong Kong.
-The WHO condemned "economically coerced sex (e.g. school girls having sex with "sugar daddies" (Sugar baby in return for school fees)" as a form of violence against women.
+The WHO condemned "economically coerced sex (e.g. school girls having sex with "sugar daddies" in return for school fees)" as a form of violence against women.

 Kisaeng women from outcast or slave families.

 Women from certain lower castes have been involved in prostitution as part of a tradition, called Intergenerational prostitution.
 In pre-modern Korea, many women from the lower caste Cheonmin, known as Kisaeng, were trained to provide entertainment, conversation, and sexual services to upper-class men.

 Women with illegal resident status are disproportionately involved with prostitution.
 For example, in 1997, Le Monde diplomatique stated that 80% of prostitutes in Amsterdam were foreigners and 70% had no immigration papers.